SoloVid/Thy/notes.md

 to function as both an implementation and a type (as most languages I know do), so consumers can't access those extra fields as easily.
 It could be a future optimization to actually remove them so they aren't present at runtime.

-I think the name clash should just be disallowed. e.g. `fun newThing Thing` would throw compiler error because we don't want to create a class called `Thing` that clashes with the type `Thing`.
-Dynamically picking some alternative name will just either make our lives harder or cause a different collision.

 Unfortunately, classes and closures are not equivalent in ECMAScript.
 Namely, functions in the closure case (which is logically what's happening in this language) do not have `this`.